Mawdesley

-Mawdesley is a village and civil parish in Lancashire, England, which had a population of 1,702 at the 2011 Census.
+Mawdesley is a village and civil parish in Lancashire, England, which had a population of 1,702 as per the 2011 Census.

 History

 The name Mawdesley is thought to have originated in the reign of Edward I (1272–1308).
 The suffix -ley describes a field, meadow or clearing.
 Records show that a manor existed in 1250 AD on the site of the present Mawdesley Hall.

+Mawdesley supported willow farming and basket-making in the 19th century, with the growing conditions notable for producing strong and durable rods.
+The United Nations Food and Agriculture Organization lists the 'Mawdesley' willow variety as being named for the village.

 Mawdesley Hall is a small hall on a back road leading into the village.
 It was built by William Mawdesley in 1625, but altered towards the end of the 18th century.

 Transport

-The village is isolated from public transport services.
-No main roads pass through the enclave.
-An infrequent day time bus service runs from the centre of the village to Chorley and Southport.
+The village has limited public transport services.
 The nearest railway station is three miles away at Rufford.

-The local roads are minor back lanes, mostly narrow, unlit, lacking pavements, poorly maintained and generally unsuitable for the high volume of large 4x4 commuter vehicles and heavy farm traffic they now take.